neilbeveridge/Cloud-Prize/Submission.md

 https://github.com/neilbeveridge/zuul-netty

 ## Approach
-The work undertaken was primarily to benchmark Zuul vs a Netty port of Zuul (Zuul-Netty).
-The performance results are therefore the primary deliverable.
-We are also delivering the Zuul-Netty code as a good starting point for further investigation and as a reference should the community wish to incorporate Netty as an optional protocol layer in Zuul.

-A proxy will be built out in Netty 3 with the following features;
+A proxy will be built out in Netty 3 with the following features:

 - Default proxy stage rather than leaving this up to a dynamic filter.
 - Less lenient filter API such that buffers may be left in Kernel space unless really necessary.